 Simple, clean lines can make a powerful impact.
 See our own range of simple resume templates: Simple Resume Templates

 9. Pink Power

-Here’s another example from Canva's free infographic resume builder.
+Here’s another Canva resume template.
 It’s a great example of how to make a creative resume that tells a story and is targeted to the applicant’s expertise.

 Being a fashion stylist there’s a strong focus on personal appearance with a large resume photo.
 Then the hot pink design with a subtle cyan border shows a striking use of color that every good stylist needs.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like:

 A simple tweak can make your resume unique.
 This one uses pencils as a resume infographic icon, adding a fresh twist to the skills meter found on so many other infographic resume examples.

 Chen Zhi Liang is the creative mind behind this one and it’s available for download with this link at Behance.

 Need more inspiration to craft a creative resume?
 Check out our guide: Creative Resume Templates [15+ Examples and Complete Guide]